 Over the years, each of her sons experienced similar situations in their classrooms.
 “Often they were either penalized, or felt minimized for their personalities, for their curiosity and for their questioning.
 It left them with little opportunity to truly discover and ignite their passion for learning,” says Mansaray-Richardson.
 They would come home feeling like they didn’t matter, or had been brushed off.
 “I knew they would have to work to set themselves apart from the stereotypes.
 This was way too much to ask of them—too much to ask of anyone.”

-10 things you should never say to parents who homeschool “In my opinion they ought to be empowered to be curious, and to imagine their best and brightest future—instead of the pressure of having to police themselves in their formative years.”
+“In my opinion they ought to be empowered to be curious, and to imagine their best and brightest future—instead of the pressure of having to police themselves in their formative years.”

 Many parents also report that their children’s teachers have a tendency to suggest Black kids get tested for learning or behavioural differences like ADHD.

 The research backs up this school experience for Black children.
 According to a 2017 report called Towards Race Equity in Education, which examines the schooling of Black students in the Toronto District School Board, Black children face hyper-surveillance of their behaviour in schools.
 They are excluded from class more often, disciplined more frequently, they are suspended and expelled from schools at higher rates, they are pushed into non-academic streams in school and Black boys in particular are disengaging from school as early as age seven.
 The report’s main author, Carl James, a professor in the Faculty of Education at York University, explains that this means not wanting to go to school, not feeling safe and not feeling welcomed in classrooms that are not designed for them.